 August 18, 2011 - BART Police Officers Association website is hacked for the second time by the group Anonymous in retaliation for the wireless service shutdown of August 11.
 The group publishes the personal and home information of the police officers on the Internet.

-August 22, 2011 - BART stations are closed as protestors demonstrate against the wireless service shutoff.
+August 22, 2011 - BART stations close as protestors demonstrate against the wireless service shutoff.

-September 9, 2011 - Arrests are made and the Powell Street BART Station is closed as protesters attempt to demonstrate.
+September 9, 2011 - Arrests are made and the Powell Street BART Station closes as protesters attempt to demonstrate.

 July 1, 2013 - BART unions go on strike

 .
 The dispute centers on pay and benefits.

 July 5, 2013 -